sullof/inquirer-command-prompt/README.md

 `blacklist` is a list of commands that we don't want to put in the saved history.
 For example an `exit`.

+##### noColorOnAnswered

+I hate the change of color when a question is answered :-)
+If you set this option, the color remains the default one.

 ##### retrieve the history

 To navigate the history, as usual, just type `arrowUp` and `arrowDown`.